Raku/doc/EXAMPLES.md

 ### Allow dd

-dd is a rakudo specific tool that isn't part of the specification; examples shouldn't use it unless they are explicitly trying to show how dd works.
+`dd` is a rakudo specific routine that isn't part of the specification; examples shouldn't use it unless they are explicitly trying to show how dd works.
 You can allow it with ok-test: